General Information

 Applicant's Background

 Outline the specific steps you will take to complete this project, including preliminary work, test pieces, auditions, and other preparatory exercises.
-Other helpful things to include are when you will order supplies and meet with your advisor.
+Other helpful things to include are when you will order supplies and when you will meet with your advisor.
 At a minimum, break down your project into monthly increments - two weeks will probably be more helpful to keep you on track later.

-The Memorial Union will assist with promoting performances but include dates for things like posters, a press release, paid advertising, mass e-mails, etc. Use the Focus timeline to help you set deadlines for all projects.
+Use the Focus timeline to help you set deadlines for all projects.

 If you are completing 2D artwork, include framing costs.
 For 3D projects, pedestals and display items are generally provided by the Memorial Union unless your piece requires a specialized mount.